Let's Talk About Postpartum Hair Loss and Collagen

 And unfortunately, it does mean that postpartum all that extra hair that I didn’t lose in pregnancy came falling out in postpartum.

 I expected it though.
 I know it was a 'thing'.
-But I did not realise the extent of it.
+But I did not realize the extent of it.

-I didn't realise my hair would feel strawy.
+I didn't realize my hair would feel strawy.

 It would look faded and brittle and, not matter how much conditioner I used, the softness and bounce was gone.
 And in that time, to me, it felt like it was gone forever.